syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 * Adding controls: Supports loading a control in the tooltip item.
 * ToolTip content customization: Supports customizing the appearance of the tooltip item.

 ## Choose between different tooltip controls

-Syncfusion WF suite comes up with following different tooltip namely,
+Syncfusion WF suite comes up with following different tooltips namely:

 * [SfToolTip](https://www.syncfusion.com/products/windows-forms/tooltip)
 * [SuperToolTip](https://help.syncfusion.com/windowsforms/supertooltip/supertooltip)

 ### SfToolTip

-[SfToolTip](https://help.syncfusion.com/windowsforms/sftooltip/overview) is a component that provides options to display the multiple lines, multiple items and balloon styles.
-It also provides support to loading images and hosting any custom UI control.
+[SfToolTip](https://help.syncfusion.com/windowsforms/sftooltip/overview) is a component that provides options to display multiple lines, multiple items, and balloon styles.
+This also provides support to load images and host any custom UI control.

 ### SuperToolTip

-[SuperToolTip](https://help.syncfusion.com/windowsforms/supertooltip/supertooltip) component is used to display the text and image with various customization options.
-It also allows to customize the back color, fore color, separator and html text.
+[SuperToolTip](https://help.syncfusion.com/windowsforms/supertooltip/supertooltip) component is used to display text and image with various customization options.
+This also allows you to customize the back color, fore color, separator, and html text.

 ### SfToolTip vs SuperToolTip

-Both SfToolTip and SuperToolTip controls are used for same purpose.
-But SfToolTip control offers rich set of features over SuperToolTip.
-When you want multi items support and customizing each tooltip specifically, you can use SfToolTip.
-Comparatively, the style customization of SfToolTip control is better than the SuperToolTip.
+Both SfToolTip and SuperToolTip controls are used for the same purposes.
+But, the SfToolTip control offers rich set of features over SuperToolTip.
+When multiitems support and specific tooltip customization are needed, use SfToolTip.
+Comparatively, the style customization of the SfToolTip control is better than SuperToolTip.

-You can see the list of some of the specific API difference between SfToolTip and SuperToolTip as follows:
+You can see some of the specific API differences between SfToolTip and SuperToolTip as follows.

 <table>
 <tr>
 <td>